Another day with very high winds and seas, so we caught the bus to Killruddery House, home of the Brabazon Family (Earls of Meath).

 A painting illustrating the original house, in the 17th century when it was a hunting lodge.

-In the 1820s the 10th Earl engaged the fashionable architects, Richard and William Morrison, to remodel Killruddery.
 This portrait of Charles 11, king at the time the original hunting lodge was built, made us smile.
 Apparently it was damaged in a fire, and an ‘artist’ in the family touched it up.

 There are vases of flowers from the garden throughout the house and restaurant.